mayankgxp/MedicineTrackingSystem/README.md

 # MedicineTrackingSystem

-We have two projects in same Same solution (Web + API)
+We have three projects in same Same solution (Web + API + API Test Project)

 Below are the DB scripts having two tables Medicine and Brand :